UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Pomegranate: Generates normal slots in a KING shape (ONE TIME USE)
 - Apple: Transforms below slot into a GOLD or DIAMOND slot (ONE TIME USE)
 - Gapple: Clones the above slot in a KING shape (ONE TIME USE)
+- Red cap: when sold/destroyed, pulse all targets
+- Green cap: when sold/destroyed, reroll all targets
+- Purple cap: when sold/destroyed, transform into a random target item
+- Magic radish: when activated, transform into above item

 Destructive items:
 - Dark skull: destroys target items, generates +5 points for each
 - Profit purger: destroys target slots, earns $1 for each
 - Dark flint: when destroyed, generates +10 points
 - Reaper: destroy all target items, permanently gain +0.2 pointsGenerated for each
-- ^Empty couldron: destroy all target slots, gain +5 points for each
+- Empty couldron: destroy all target slots, gain +5 points for each

 Fiscal items;
 - Gold sword: earn 1 money